Travel to Ireland's Highlands - the north of Ireland - with this fantastic one-week, small group tour!

 - You can have your own room OR share a room with another solo traveler of the same gender.

-- If you choose to share a room and we can provide a roommate, the $275 single supplement will be refunded 30 days prior to your departure date.
+- If you choose to share a room and we can provide a roommate, your $615 single supplement will be refunded.

-- Take in Ireland in a comfortable mini-coach, small enough to navigate Ireland's twisting and narrow back roads and get you to the off-the-beaten-track places.
+- Travel through Ireland in a comfortable mini-coach, small enough to navigate Ireland's twisting and narrow back roads and get you to the off-the-beaten-track places.

-- The Go North tour includes a relaxing ferry ride across Lough Foyle.
+- The Go North tour includes a ferry ride across Lough Foyle.